 Until then, I’ll predict some of your potential hurdles:

 In a nutshell, iD Tech opened its doors in 1999.
-Now, with over 150+ locations nationwide, students can learn anything and everything from Minecraft to 3D Printing, Coding to Game Design, and so much more.
-Students enjoy personalized learning in small classes with guaranteed 8:1 ratios.
-Of course, if there is something else you need to know, feel free to consult our help center, or post a question in the comments.
+Now, with 150 locations nationwide, students can learn anything and everything from courses in Minecraft to 3D printing camps, to coding to game development, and so much more.
+Students enjoy personalized learning in small classes with just 5-10 students per instructor.

 So, there you go.
 I’m sure there are other reasons for not registering, but remember that questions don’t have to go unanswered!